audreysuit/BAE305-SP25-Lab3/README.md

 <p align="left"><em>Figure 1.2: Image of Circuit 1.
 An LED directly connected to a switch represented by the red wire which could be connected and disconnected as needed for switch on/switch off measurements. </em></p>

-After taking measurements of Circuit 1, detailed in the Test Procedures section of this lab report, we built the next circuit illustrated in Figure 2.1 and 2.2 below on the breadboard.
+After taking measurements of Circuit 1, detailed in the Test Procedures section of this lab report, we built the next circuit, illustrated in Figures 2.1 and 2.2 below on the breadboard.

 ![image](https://github.com/user-attachments/assets/fd9ed978-ba90-4d89-986d-15f4de22a728)
 <p align="left"><em>Figure 2.1: Schematic of Circuit 2.
 An LED driven by a transistor with a fixed current. </em></p>